 If your nursery sells shrubs that are balled with burlap, you'll have to cut the fabric off and make sure the roots are not root-bound.
 If they are root-bound, gently use a pruning saw to loosen them and create some space between the roots, being careful not to sever any of the larger pieces.

-Add some water to the hole first, filling it about one quarter full.
-Then add a few inches of planting medium (your soil, manure and peat moss mixture).
+Add some water to the hole first, filling it about 1/4 full.
+Then add a few inches of planting medium (your soil, manure, and peat moss mixture).

 Gently place the shrub into the hole, and hold it upright while you add some more soil around the sides to anchor it in place.
 Step back and make sure the shrub is upright and at an appropriate depth (the spot where the roots begin to spread out is where the soil should come up to).

-Once the boxwood is in place, tamp down the soil gently but firmly on all sides, using the back of a spade, a trowel or your shoes.
+Once the boxwood is in place, tamp down the soil gently but firmly on all sides, using the back of a spade or a trowel.
 Water again from the top.
-Give it a good soak but don't over water.
+Give it a good soak but don't water too much.
 It's also a good idea to water regularly (every day for the first three days, then every other day) for the first two weeks, and if the weather gets too dry.

 Growing Boxwoods in Containers